Building Adult Capacity and Expertise

 To support the kinds of shifts needed to foster whole child learning and development, policymakers need to ensure teacher preparation programs develop teacher candidates with the knowledge, skills, and dispositions that support children and engage them and their families in culturally competent and equitable ways.
 The science of learning and development also demonstrates that teacher candidates need opportunities to develop important skills, including adaptive expertise to develop appropriate instruction for diverse learners; metacognition; inquiry skills; culturally sensitive listening and questioning skills; observation and analytic skills; curriculum design and instructional skills, such as the ability to scaffold lessons; and reflective and diagnostic skills.
 Teachers also need to be prepared with the beliefs, dispositions, and attitudes to support students’ learning and development.
 These include cultivating empathy and building trusting relationships, managing stress, developing cultural competence and affirming beliefs in all students’ abilities to succeed, and developing a sense of self-efficacy.
 (See Figure 4.2.)

-Culturally responsive educators recognize the importance of infusing students’ experiences in all aspects of learning.
+Developing Culturally Responsive Educators Culturally responsive educators recognize the importance of infusing students’ experiences in all aspects of learning.
 Doing so enables educators to be responsive to learners—both by validating and reflecting the diverse backgrounds and experiences young people bring and by building upon their unique knowledge and schema to propel learning and critical thinking.
-To learn more about developing culturally responsive educators, please see Educator Learning to Enact the Science of Learning and Development.
+To learn more about developing culturally responsive educators, please see Educator Learning to Enact the Science of Learning and Development. |

 Stable principal leadership is key to attracting and retaining competent teachers, setting the direction of the school, and implementing and maintaining initiatives that foster learning and development.
 However, a recent national survey of principals found that many encountered obstacles to accessing high-quality principal preparation.